Employment Opportunities

 The following duties are normal for this job.
 These are not to be construed as exclusive or all-inclusive.
 Other duties may be required and assigned.

-• Provides services and programming geared toward age groups 13 and up.
-Plans, prepares, and leads ongoing library programs with assistance of Programming Assistant(s).
-Meets with Program Team regularly to discuss and plan upcoming programming and services.
+• Meets with Program Team regularly to discuss and plan upcoming programming and services.

 • Assesses need for programming supplies and places orders.

-• Compiles programming statistics and gives these to the Library Director monthly.
+• Compiles Pre-K through sixth grade programming and Creation Station statistics and gives these to the Library Director monthly.

 • Maintains files of contacts and programming for future reference and creates documentation of work tasks for cross-training purposes.

-• Maintains tidiness and organization of youth collections/shelving and areas, including displays, signage, seating areas, etc. as well as in youth services storage, filing, and working areas.
+• Maintains tidiness and organization of juvenile collections/shelving and areas, including displays, signage, seating areas, etc. as well as in storage, filing, and working areas.

 • Attends continuing education workshops and informational meetings related to the position.